Nro001/Nro-Galaxy-Editor/README.md

   * `Arrow`: Click the white cardinal arrows.
   * `Drag`: Click the star first then drag them anywhere.
 Negative values makes the drag smoother.
 Range: 2 to (-3)
 * **Hyperlane Editor**: click a star and another star to either connect or disconnect, automatically decides based on whether there is already a connection.
 Click on the star itself if you want to cancel.
+  * `Isolate`: Click on any star to remove all of its hyperlane `NEW`
 * **Miscellaneous**
+  * `Search`: Can use ID or Star's name to possibly find what you look for, if an input exist, it will go to the first star found. `NEW`
-  * `Flip`: map is inverted by default, so negative x is on the right side as to imitate Stellaris map.
+  * `Flip`: Map is inverted by default, so negative x is on the right side as to imitate Stellaris map.
 Toggleable
-  * `Resume`: resumes previous session, the original gamestate.
+  * `Resume`: Resumes previous session, the original gamestate.
 Does not resume any previous changes, if you want to update it, just drag the saved gamestate.

 Saving
 ------------------------